Your Stars Balance: 999

 Brain Training also features sudoku for when you want a break from training.

-Normally played with a pen and paper, sudoku is played on Nintendo DS using the stylus.
 Numbers can be written on the Touch Screen and you can also make notes along the edge of the grid, like in the paper-based puzzle.

 There are three difficulty levels of puzzle available and also a tutorial mode for players who are new to sudoku.